If you would like to discuss funding a contested will claim then call our free legal helpline on 0808 139 1596 or send an email to us.

 We are always willing to consider no win, no fee funding of legal costs for contesting a will.
 If we feel the case has good prospects of success then we will be happy to work on a no win, no fee basis.

-If the case is lost then we will not charge for the time we have spent on your case.
+If we deal with your contested will case on a no win, no fee basis then, if you win, we will charge a success fee.
+If the case is lost we will not charge for the time we have spent on your claim.

-Contesting wills on a No Win, No Fee basis involves several options.
+Contesting wills on a no win, no fee basis involves several options.
 The most common arrangement is a Conditional Fee Agreement.
-We can also deal with contested wills under a Damages Based Agreement, or DBA.
+We can also deal with contested wills under a Damages Based Agreement.
 We will consider both options and advise on what will be most suitable for you.

 We always endeavour to recover your legal fees, expenses and disbursements from your opponent or the estate, whichever method of funding is used.

 Not all contested will cases are suitable for no win, no fee funding.
 This is especially true at the outset when the supporting evidence has not yet been gathered.
 Like any business we have to adopt a commercial view.
 We can only take cases on under a no win-no fee agreement where there is sufficient evidence available to support the case and the prospects of success are good.

 At the beginning of a contested will claim there can often be too many unknown factors to enable us to offer no win, no fee funding from the offset.
 However, we are always happy to review a case and consider whether it is suitable.